 Add this digital declutter to your Google Calendar (please set your own date): https://calendar.google.com/calendar/email

 So there we have it, the ultimate guide to declutter your digital life.
-We’ve gone into detail for each of these with handy to-do lists and calendar links.
+I’ve gone into detail for each of these with handy to-do lists and calendar links.
 Now it’s up to you.
 Go forth and digitally declutter.

 You might also like: